edgedb/easy-edgedb/chapter14/answers.md

 #### 3. Using reverse lookup, how would you display all the Person types that will later become `MinorVampire`s?

-We can do it with a computable again, which we'll call `later_vampire`.
+We can do it with a computed property again, which we'll call `later_vampire`.
 Then we use reverse lookup to link back to the `MinorVampire` that links to `Person` via the property `former_self`:

 ```edgeql
 SELECT Person {